Mass Unspecific Supervised Tagging (MUST) for boosted jets: Introduction

 Beyond specific tools designed to identify a certain type of signal (e.g. weak or Higgs bosons and top quarks), more generic ones can also be developed.
 Supervised taggers use Monte Carlo (MC) simulations of two, three and four-pronged jets as signal, and QCD jets as background.
 Taking a complete set of substructure variables~\cite{Datta:2017rhs} for both types of jets within some range of $m_J$ and transverse momentum $p_T$, a multivariate tagging tool such as a neural network (NN)~\cite{Aguilar-Saavedra:2017rzt} or a simpler logistic regression~\cite{Aguilar-Saavedra:2020sxp} can be designed, such that the tagger learns to identify multi-pronged jets as well as new physics objects for which it has not been trained.
 Alternative proposals focus on unsupervised or weakly-supervised methods, trained directly on data rather than on simulation.
 Broadly, unsupervised tools are able to distinguish multi-pronged jets from background either by training on samples with different signal and background proportions~\cite{Collins:2018epr,Collins:2019jip,Dillon:2019cqt,Dillon:2020quc,Nachman:2020lpy,Andreassen:2020nkr,Khosa:2020qrz}, or by using autoencoders trained on background regions~\cite{Heimel:2018mkt,Farina:2018fyg,Hajer:2018kqm,Blance:2019ibf,Amram:2020ykb,Cheng:2020dal}.
-Overall, supervised and unsupervised methods have different strengths and weaknesses; however, supervised tools would be certainly essential to claim a new physics discovery if a $5\sigma$ excess is found on data --- extraordinary claims require extraordinary evidence!
+Overall, supervised and unsupervised methods have different strengths and weaknesses and, in particular, supervised methods depend on the details of the parton shower simulation (see appendix F of ref.~\cite{Aguilar-Saavedra:2017rzt}).
+Still, supervised tools would be certainly essential to claim a new physics discovery if a $5\sigma$ excess is found on data --- extraordinary claims require extraordinary evidence!
+Moreover, beyond the discovery of a new physics signal, the identification of its origin obviously requires comparison with Monte Carlo predictions.